deeheber/weather-site/README.md

 4. Run `npm install`
 5. Run `export AWS_PROFILE=<your_aws_profile>`
    - Optional if you have a default profile or use `--profile` instead
-6. Run `npm run cdk deploy`
+6. Run `npm run deploy`

 ### Cleanup

-If you want to delete the resources created by this project, run `npm run cdk destroy`.
+If you want to delete the resources created by this project, run `npm run destroy`.
 Delete the secret that you created in the Secrets Manager console.

 ### Tests